 We all read, were into art and young so naturally drawn to stuff that shunned convention.
 But I think we took the more experimental route in part as we were all exploratory, curious but importantly we lacked any skills or training so we felt like primitives who didn’t even know the rules let alone conform to them – working class, broke and outsiders the rather DIY approach was a natural process.

-RL: The sleeve designs of the first four Cabaret Voltaire singles (1978, 1979a/b, 1980c) a range of fairly common post-punk DIY methods and tools – Letraset, collage/photomontage, halftone screens etc. – though their use here demonstrated a stronger understanding of 20th century art and design history and techniques of visual communication (particularly the Seconds Too Late sleeve) than many of the group’s counterparts.
-Can you outline the process of putting these sleeves Were the whole band involved?
+RL: The sleeve designs of the first four Cabaret Voltaire singles (1978, 1979a/b, 1980c) utilized a range of fairly common post-punk DIY methods and tools – Letraset, collage/photomontage, halftone screens etc. – though their use here demonstrated a stronger understanding of 20th century art and design history and techniques of visual communication (particularly the Seconds Too Late sleeve) than many of the group’s counterparts.
+Can you outline the process of putting these sleeves together?
+Were the whole band involved?
 Was there a collaboration with a designer?

 SM: Well we were all into the montage work that George Gross and John Heartfield had done but also from a more conventional collage approach of Kurt Schwitters and Max Ernst.
-This was becoming an ‘of the time’ process – Jon Savage and Linder were making great it was the time of the Xerox, fanzines, flyers and guerilla promotion.
+This was becoming an ‘of the time’ process – Jon Savage and Linder were making great montages; it was the time of the Xerox, fanzines, flyers and guerilla promotion.
 But I think it was as much a visual extension of ‘cut up’ that we’d used in text and spoken word, and splicing sound and Super-8 film.

 We all collaborate to make the first Extended Play EP for Rough Trade – three people sat over a table, cutting, splice and lettering.